The Alentejo – Arraiolos and Evora:

 I think I must have been a little diverted on my previous visit.
 I didn’t remember seeing the Temple of Diana, one of the landmark sites that Evora is famous for, one of the most significant Roman landmarks in Portugal that was used both as an execution site during the inquisition and a slaughter house from the fourteenth century right up until 1836.
 Nor did I remember the Cathedral where you can climb the tower and look out over the rooftops of this pretty medieval City.

-With something of a fascination with the macabre, I did however vividly recall the Chapel of Bones where we wandered in unaware of the ‘decor’ before realising that the walls and ceilings were made of human bones.
-On this occasion I was slightly disappointed to find that much of the chapel had been protected by large glass screens and the whole experience seemed a lot more formal.
+With something of a fascination with the macabre, I did however vividly recall the ancient Chapel of Bones, built between 1460 and 1510, where we wandered in unaware of the ‘decor’ before realising that the walls and ceilings were made of human bones.
+On this occasion, I was slightly disappointed to find that much of the chapel had been protected by large glass screens and the whole experience seemed a lot more formal.
 Peering through a screen just doesn’t have the same impact as being within touching distance, a few centimetres from the walls made of human remains.

 The Pousada itself was a convent, built in the sixteenth century, but now a luxurious hotel which seamlessly combines ancient and modern.